Click for Dog Grooming Equipment & Supplies (Affiliate Link)

 Make sure that brushing is pain free to enhance the bonding benefit that comes from this one-on-one session.

-Then you can comb against the grain using a wide-toothed comb.
+Then you can comb against the grain using a wide-toothed comb (affiliate link) .

 Bathing a Border Collie

 Bath your Border Collie only on a needs basis.
 This time interval will be dictated by whether or not your Collie is an outdoor dog.
-Always use a shampoo designed specifically for dogs, never a human shampoo.
+Always use a shampoo designed specifically for dogs (affiliate link) , never a human shampoo.

 In fact bathing with the wrong shampoo could get rid of some of the essential nutrients in the coat.

-Make sure that the coat is well dried, using an appropriate dog blow dryer if required.
+Make sure that the coat is well dried, using an drier.
+You can read more from this article about dog blow dryers.

 Brushing and Scissoring the Border Collie – How to Trim a Border Collie

-This video demonstrates how to go about basic grooming of a young Border Collie.
+This video demonstrates how to go about basic grooming of a Border Collie.

 You will learn how to brush in a way to deal with mats.
-The groomer demonstrates use of a stripper knife.
-You could also use the popular pet stripper with wooden handle.
+The groomer demonstrates use of a dog rake (affiliate link) as well as a grooming glove.
 This helps to remove a lot of the extra, loose hair, excess fur that has built up over time.

-Then you can see use of curved grooming shears for trimming away excess hair.
+You might also want to use curved grooming shears (affiliate link) for trimming away excess hair.

 The Body of your Border Collie